 For more information about the different filters available with WFS services, see Communicating with a WFS service in a web browser.

-In the following example, the DescribeFeatureType request is used to identify the field information for the feature type called cities:
+In the following example, the DescribeFeatureType request is used to identify the field information for the feature type called continent:

 This request returns information about specific feature types available through the WFS service.